 Gather all your rewards and tally them up.
 By rewards, I mean credit card rewards, Swagbucks, loyalty points, etc; look to see when they expire.
 Create a plan on how you are going to use these rewards before they expire.

-This is the year 2017, and paperless is the best way to go.
+Paperless is the best way to go.
 It saves you money and you can always find your bills online.
-Also, it's less clutter.
+Also, it’s less clutter.

 Create an emergency folder